 Building world class open source software is important in improving the quality of care in our communities.
 By ensuring that through this process, we focus on being people led, we are able to understand critical information from the onset thus focus on the right areas of improvement especially on user usability.

 At Medic we apply human centered design thinking across different roles – we work collaboratively as project managers, designers, tech leads, and others, and each team applies design thinking principles to their work.
 We also co-design and co-create with a wide array of users/personas who represent the communities we work with.

 User personas give us a common understanding of who we serve, particularly when working across diverse contexts.
 Our global personas are based on “typical” users, knowing that some variation is present in different settings.
 Being explicit about who we are designing with and for, and understanding what’s important to them helps us prioritize features, make better design decisions, and optimize impact.
-Community Health Workers (CHWs) are the central users of apps built with the CHT Core Framework.
+Community Health Workers (CHWs) are the central users of apps built with the Community Health Toolkit (CHT) Core Framework.
 CHWs conduct household visits and are responsible for being the primary point of contact of providing care in their community.

 One of the ways to understand CHW needs is through user research which could be either quantitative or qualitative.
 User research helps us to design solutions that are relevant to users, to build products that users find intuitive and to create designs that are easy and pleasurable to use.

 Pic caption: Fatiha, Guild’s Service Designer completing a moderated survey with Jose, a settlement based VHT.

 In Uganda, we are working with Guild Digital Solutions (Guild) on a project dubbed rCHMIS (Refugee Setting Community Health Management Information System).
 The project, in partnership with the United Nations High Commissioner for Refugees (UNHCR), seeks to design, configure and deploy a CHT powered solution that supports delivery of community health services in the refugee setting.